travelgateX/documentation-site/content/hotelx/plugins/net-price.md

     * This file will be necessary in case you want to apply rules depending on a grouping of codes that depend on a [**context**](/hotelx/concepts/accesses-supplier-context/#context).
 For this case, it is necessary that you pass with the [**entity**](/hotelx/plugins/entity_table_file/).

+**Observation**

+Although the group file is optional if this file is informed before the commission file the values will be used from the group file.

 ### How we make it